severalnines/docs/administration.rst

 The CMON Controller process has internal log rotation scheduling where it will log up to 5 MB in size before archiving ``/var/log/cmon.log``.
 The archived log will be named as ``cmon.log.1`` sequentially, with up to 9 archived log files (total of 10 log files rotation).

-Migrating IP address or Hostname
+Migrating IP Address or Hostname
 --------------------------------

 ClusterControl relies on proper IP address or hostname configuration.
 To migrate to a new set of IP address or hostname, please update the old IP address/hostname occurrences in following files: